unocss/unocss/packages/transformer-attributify-jsx/README.md

 ## Blocklist

-This transformer will only transform attrubutes that are valid UnoCSS utilities.
+This transformer will only transform attributes that are valid UnoCSS utilities.
 You can also `blocklist` bypass some attributes from been transformed.

 ```js